5l1v3r1/TCP-IP-Session-Hijacker/README.md

 # Payload
 1. TELNET payload is included, as "haroon:hacker" as user/pass for TELNET sessions
 2. FTP payload can be added as "useradd haroon passwd hacker"
-3. SMTP payload can be added
+3. SMTP payload can be add
-4. HTTP specific payload can be added like increasing something, adding user, doing something cool
+4. HTTP specific payload can be add like increasing/adding user or doing something cool with specific parameter

 # Increasing Payload
 1. Currently, I have injected payload in data section specifically for TELNET sessions running in UNIX platforms